kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Citation

-If you are writing an academic paper, please cite as!
+If you are writing an academic paper, please cite us!

 ```
 @software{prophitBet2024,